ChainwayDevs/InfoWedge-Android-Samples/ConfigProfileDemo/README.md

 #### Set the decoder parameters

 Set the decoder parameters of the profile.
+The decoder's name and parameters can be found in the [Zebra Decoders](./docs/zebra_decoders.md) or [Newland Decoders](./docs/newland_decoders.md).

 ```java
 private void setDecoder() {